Gauge theory webs and surfaces: Conclusions

-{\it Conclusions}.
 We have found that when the massless cusp is analyzed in coordinate space, it is naturally written as the exponential of a two-dimensional integral.
-The integrand, a web function, depends on the single invariant scale through the running of the coupling, which for a theory that is conformal in four dimensions agrees with strong coupling results \cite{Alday:2007hr,Alday:2008yw,Kruczenski:2002fb}.
+The integrand, a web function, depends on the single invariant scale through the running of the coupling, which for a theory that is conformal in four dimensions agrees with strong-coupling results~\cite{Alday:2007hr,Alday:2008yw,Kruczenski:2002fb}\@.
 This agreement extends to aspects of closed, polygonal Wilson loops.
-These results do not rely on a planar limit \cite{'tHooft:1973jz}, but it is natural to conjecture that for large $N_c$ the integral may take on an even more direct interpretation in terms of surfaces for non-conformal theories.
+These results do not rely on a planar limit \cite{'tHooft:1973jz}, but it is natural to conjecture that for large $N_c$ the integral may take on an even more direct interpretation in terms of surfaces for nonconformal theories.

 In QCD, of course, our explicit knowledge of the web function is limited to the first few terms in the perturbative series, which run out of predictive power as the invariant distance increases.
-The functional form, however, holds to all orders in perturbation theory, and may point to an interpolation between short and long distances.
+The integral forms derived above, however, hold to all orders in perturbation theory, and may point to an interpolation between short and long distances.

-\acknowledgments We thank B. van Rees for discussions.
-This work was supported by the National Science Foundation, grants PHY-0653342 and PHY-0969739.
+\acknowledgments We thank G. P. Korchemsky and B. van Rees for helpful discussions.
+This work was supported by the National Science Foundation, Grants No. PHY-0969739 and No. PHY-1316617.